 With a total debt to income ratio below 1.5 at a private employer, not refinancing is likely going to cost you tens of thousands of dollars in interest.
 The high 6% to 8% interest rates do not reflect the true risk of the physician borrower.
 Therefore, it would behoove you to check what your interest rate would be with leading private lenders if the private employer and debt to income ratio characteristics describe you.
 Checking your rate does not affect your credit unless you go through with the final application.
-Here are five affiliate links for leading refinancing companies along with the bonus you’ll get for refinancing next to each one:

 Keep in mind that for most attending physicians whose paycheck comes from a not for profit hospital, PSLF will be the better route in most scenarios even when the debt to income ratio is low.
 The reason is you can switch from REPAYE to a plan like Pay As You Earn (PAYE) or IBR, which will cap your payments at the 10 year Standard plan monthly payment.
 Hence, even physicians who didn’t handle their loan repayment in an optimal way during residency and fellowship might still be able to pay about 50% of the total amount they owe for school.

 However, if you’re at a not for profit hospital with debt to income ratio below 0.5, private refinancing is probably the way to go because all the loans will be gone by the time you would receive forgiveness.

 Make a Plan for the Best, and Hedge Against the Worst